Partnership Firm

 Registration Process of a Partnership Firm

-Step 1: Drafting the Partnership Deed
+Step 1: Draft Partnership Deed

-Step 2: PAN Application
+Step 2: Apply for PAN

-Step 3: Firm Registration (Optional but Recommended)
+Step 3: Register the Firm (Optional but Recommended)

-Submit documents to the Registrar of Firms.
+• Submit documents to Registrar of Firms

 Step 4: Open Bank Account